Talk to us 01204 238 046

 • The Clarification Question Log

 Research the customer to understand their expectations, preferences and requirements.
-Take the time to learn about their needs, budget, and timelines.
+Take the time to learn about their needs, budget, the incumbent, your wider competition and timelines.
 Doing this will help you create a proposal that meets their specific needs.

 Bid Writing House Style